mmvrstudio/REGEX-Tutorial_for_Beginners/README.md

     Code Snippet:  /^#?([a-f0-9]{6}|[a-f0-9]{3})$/

-    Definition: Character classes are components within our regular expression that tells us what type of characters to expect.
+    Definition: Character classes are components within our regular expression that indicate what type of characters to expect.
-    In this example character classes are confined within brackets [].
+    Character classes are confined within brackets [].
-    For this example we have 2 character classes: [a-f0-9] and [a-f0-9] which searches for the same values.
+    For this example: [a-f0-9] and [a-f0-9] , which searches for the same values.
     -    a-f searches for letters
-    -    a-f and
     -    0-9 searches for digits 0-9.